When can I apply to Westchester Community College?

 Yes.
 After your tuition is paid, if there is a balance on your federal Financial Aid, you may purchase books up to $800 during the fall and spring semesters during the first two weeks of the semester only.
 Note that if you ONLY received a TAP award, this money cannot be used to pay for books.

 You will need to activate your Bookstore Account if you are planning on using your Financial Aid to pay for your class books.
-In your MyWCC account, go to ‘Student Center’ and click on the ‘Financial Account’ tile.
+In your MyWCC account, go to ‘Student Self-Service Center’ and click on the ‘Financial Account’ tile.
 Select ‘Account Services’ and ‘View Student Permission’.
 Follow the prompts to set up your bookstore account.

 Could my Financial Aid status be affected if I register for fewer credits than I indicated on my application or if I don’t attend one or more of my classes?